 Rudolf Diesel (1858–1913)

 German inventor and engineer Rudolph Diesel initially sought to make a 100 percent efficient engine.
-His diesel engine actually never surpassed 25 percent efficiency, which was still more than double what had been achieved at any time before.
+His diesel engine never surpassed 25 percent efficiency, which was still more than double what had been achieved at any time before.
 He applied for patents in 1892 and 1893, but he would not see much of his success.
 Early diesel engines frequently broke down, requiring Diesel to take on debt to keep his business afloat.
 He would never live to see the diesel engine's widespread automobile adoption several decades later: in September 1913, Diesel was traveling to Belgium across the English Channel when he fell overboard and drowned.
 Though his death was likely a suicide, some historians still wonder if he was murdered.

 Emily Dickinson (1830–1886)